Almog81/FinalProject/README.md

 * Desktop application

 #### Divide and Conquer
-My approach to the project is a complete separation between the testing infrastructure and the tests themselves.
+The approach to the project is a complete separation between the testing infrastructure and the tests themselves.
 This structure enables the creation of new tests easily, and also enables work with different applications on the same infrastructure.

 ### _Project Overview_